Primary 3 Onwards | Sentence Synthesis: Who, Whom or Whose?

-An update on our 2018 schedule: We are opening new classes at our Beauty World Centre branch this June.
-Do click here to view the schedule and drop us your registration if you like how I have been presenting English to you and feel that I can help your child.
-To help you see a little bit more what we do in class, here is a fun project we have done up with our 2018 schedule announcement!
+An update on our 2019 schedule: Do click here to view the schedule and drop us your registration if you like how I have been presenting English to you and feel that I can help your child.
+To help you see a little bit more what we do in class, here is a fun project we have done up with our 2019 schedule announcement!
 Enjoy!